hoppscotch/hoppscotch/README.md

 _HTML responses have "Preview HTML" feature_

-:: **History**: Request entries are synced with local session storage to reuse with a single click
+:alarm_clock: **History**: Request entries are synced with local session storage to reuse with a single click

 **Fields**
  - Timestamp